How to Apply

 Are There Internship, Undergraduate, or Visiting Student Opportunities?

-I will likely hire undergraduates directly through UBC's internal programs.
-Look out for postings this winter.
 It doesn't hurt to contact me about other opportunities, but again I won't respond unless you pique my interest.